 This unpacking promises to be quite fast, because except for the user's manual and quick guides in many languages, you will only find the watch together with the synchronization and charging cable.
 And you will only need these last two, because Garmin could perfectly save that range of manuals worthy of Locomy, and replace it with a card with a link to this test... if I explain everything here!

 The most interesting part of the clock is not in the front, but in the back, in the optical pulse sensor.
 The placement of the green LEDs and the sensor in the centre is exactly the same as in all other Mio devices, as well as TomTom Cardio.
 On the sides we find the connection pins for the cable.
 And yes, you're right, the connector is brand new.

-Unlike other products with this type of sensor, Garmin has added a rubber "bumper" to the sensor area that will help block light from entering the sensor reading area to ensure accurate data at all times.
+Unlike other products with this type of sensor, Garmin has added a rubber "curtain" to the sensor area.
+This will help block light from entering the sensor reading area to ensure correct data at all times.